 Many organic materials, such as carpet, fabrics, paper, artwork, paints, and wood may fade upon exposure to sunlight.
 Window selection can influence the type and intensity of transmitted radiation.
-The most harmful radiation in sunlight is the ultravioulet (UV) rays, which are the most energetic and thus most likely to break chemical bonds, leading to fading and degradation.
+The most harmful radiation in sunlight is the ultraviolet (UV) rays, which are the most energetic and thus most likely to break chemical bonds, leading to fading and degradation.
 Glass blocks all UV radiation below 300 nm, but transmits UV rays from 300-380 nm.
-Coatings on glass can reduce the UV rays transmitted by up to 80%
+Coatings on glass can reduce the UV rays transmitted by up to 80%.

 Energy-efficient windows improve comfort within homes by providing a warmer interior surface during the cold winter months, preventing the living space near windows from getting uncomfortably cold.
 If inefficient window performance cools down the air near windows, the cold air floats to the ground.
 This feels like a cold draft, even though the window may be perfectly sealed.

-By reducing the need for air conditioning, energy-efficient windows that control solar heat gain also reduce the risk of possible health effects from air conditiong - for instance, the overuse of air conditioning can cause headaches or aggravate the effects of arthritis and neuritis.
+By reducing the need for air conditioning, energy-efficient windows that control solar heat gain also reduce the risk of possible health effects from air conditioning - for instance, the overuse of air conditioning can cause headaches or aggravate the effects of arthritis and neuritis.

 High-performance windows create warmer interior glass surfaces, reducing frost and condensation.
-Energy efficient windows with warm edge technology and insulating frames have such a warm interior surface that condensation on any interior surfaces is significantly reduced under all conditions.
+Energy efficient windows with warm edge technology and insulating frames have such a warm interior surface that condensation on any interior surface is significantly reduced under all conditions.